Acacia the Squirrel Glider - Abi Andrews

 Bungabbee Forest was at threat of being logged in 2020 - with commencement deferred to April 2021.
 Although this date was then withdrawn, logging is possible at any time, at short notice.
 A range of initiatives are being planned by the community to try and stop any future logging.

-Through this story we hope to convey a deeper sense of understanding about the importance of this and other forests.
-In particular we hope to provide a sense of optimism and empowerment to young people and adults alike, helping them to realise that there are a range of things that they can do to help save the environment if they participate with others in various forms of activism.
+We hope that, through this digital story, we can convey a sense of optimism and a deeper sense of understanding about the importance of the forest, to a range of stakeholders.
+We hope the book will provide a sense of empowerment to both young people and adults, helping them to realise that there are a range of things that they can do to help save the environment if they participate with others in various forms of activism.

 We also hope to instill a love of wildlife, and perhaps inspire others to become wildlife carers.